techidaily/site-win11-tips/source/_posts/4-things-to-try-when-prime-videos-subtitles-arent-working-on-windows-11.md

 ## 4\.
 Reinstall the Prime Video App

  If you're still facing the issue, you are left with no option other than to reinstall the Prime Video app.
-To do that, first[uninstall the app from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+To do that, first [uninstall the app from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
 Then, launch the Microsoft Store and search for and download the Prime Video for Windows.

 ![Prime Video for Windows in the Microsoft Store](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/prime-video-for-windows.jpg)